 With light pollution on the rise, tourists desire to travel to remote areas to experience dark, starry skies.
 Astrotourism is a growing market, and is sustainable and low-cost to implement.
 Activities like stargazing, sharing indigenous star lore, visiting observatories and other astronomy-related sites, and doing astrophotography all come under the umbrella of astrotourism.

-In order to make astrotourism more accessible, researchers working between the University of Namibia and the University of Oxford have come together to develop a free, introductory course.
+In order to make astrotourism more accessible, researchers working between the University of Namibia and the University of Oxford came together to develop a free, introductory course.
 Although the course is now over, you can still access the materials and resources here:

-31st August – Astronomy facilities and research in Southern Africa
+- Astronomy facilities and research in Southern Africa // document // slides

-14th Sept – Stargazing and indigenous astronomy in Namibia
+- Stargazing and indigenous astronomy // document // slides

-This course serves as an introduction to several relevant topics relating to astrotourism, and sessions 2 and 4 will largely be in the context of Namibia.
+This course serves as an introduction to several relevant topics relating to astrotourism, and sessions 2 and 4 are largely in the context of Namibia.
 No prior knowledge is needed to take part.

 This project is led by Prof. Garret Cotter (University of Oxford), Dr Michael Backes (University of Namibia) and Dr Eli Kasai (University of Namibia), and has been funded by the Global Challenges Research Fund (ST/S002952/1) and Exeter College, Oxford in the UK.
 We also acknowledge support from the Namibia Scientific Society, and the IAU’s Office of Astronomy for Development.